 A transaction is regarded as an export transaction if it involves the shipment of goods to a non-EU destination.
-The transaction is zero-rated, irrespective of whether the goods are sold to a private individual or an entrepreneur.
+This transaction is zero-rated for VAT, irrespective of whether the goods are sold to a private individual or an entrepreneur.
 You are entitled to apply zero-rating only if you have documentary evidence to prove that the goods are actually being exported.

-If you are exporting goods, you must declare the transaction to Customs.
+If you are exporting goods, you must declare the transaction to the customs administration.
 You may submit an export declaration yourself, but you may also arrange for a customs agent to do so on your behalf.
 You may also declare the export at a customs office on the EU's external border.
-For further information, please contact the Tax Information Line.
-Please note that this is a Dutch-language line.
+For further information, please contact the Dutch tax information line.
+Please note that this is a Dutch-language service.

 Living and working in the Netherlands for a time?
 We can help you with your Dutch taxes, so you don't have to deal with the Belastingdienst yourself.
 Whether you're employed or have a small business, we'll make your life easier and save you money.